sybila/biodivine-aeon-py/api-coverage/lib-bdd.md

 a single `Bdd` and have no other public API.
 If you still want to replicate the behaviour of the Rust iterators, you can always create a `Bdd` representing a single clause (or a `True` BDD) and iterate over that.

+Owned iterators are currently ignored.
+We could use them instead of the unsafe trick that we have now, but that would require cloning the BDD, which we currently avoid (the BDD is tracked with python reference counting instead).

 <table>
     <thead>